drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 title: Disclosing Tor users' real IP address through 301 HTTP Redirect Cache Poisoning
 ---

-This blog post describes a practical application of the '[HTTP 301 Cache Poisoning](https://blog.duszynski.eu/domain-hijack-through-http-301-cache-poisoning/)" attack that can be used by a malicious Tor exit node to disclose real IP address of chosen  clients.
+This blog post describes an example practical application of the '[HTTP 301 Cache Poisoning](https://blog.duszynski.eu/domain-hijack-through-http-301-cache-poisoning/)" attack that can be used by a malicious Tor exit node to disclose real IP address of chosen  clients.

 ### PoC Video